fac21/MariyaPeychinova-timer/README.md

 I hope I will be able to add the rest of my code back.

 ## All good!
-Now I have to js files with a bit different sintax that work so far.
+Now I have two js files with a bit different syntax that work so far.

 9. Next job - to take care of the workingTime and set it to start from 25 again on clicking the startButton after 'CANCEL'.
 WOW, that was exciting!